Ilford Photo: Lab services

-The service has continued to expand offering Medium and Large format processing and Digital Black and white Lightjet prints.
+The service has continued to expand offering medium and large format processing and digital black and white Lightjet prints.

-In 2009, Ilford Lab Direct was awarded a Gold Award by Digital Photo magazine "Best online Black and White Printer".
+In 2009, Ilford Lab Direct was awarded a Gold Award by Digital Photo magazine as Best online Black and White Printer.

 In August 2013 Ilford Lab Direct US was launched, operating from California, US and offering a similar service to the UK operation.

-In 2017 the Service was renamed HARMAN Lab and now trades under this name.
+In 2017 the service was renamed Harman Lab and now trades under this name.